 PGE maintains rigorous safety guidelines for our employees’ and clients’ protection.

 PGE is committed to providing both our clients and employees with a safe and secure work environment.
-Power plant safety training saves lives and helps reduce the severity of injury associated with accidents.
-As such, PGE is committed to providing our employees with resources and power plant safety training programs that reduce or eliminate personal and economic loss associated with injuries and health hazards.
+Safety & Human Performance training saves lives and helps reduce the severity of injury associated with accidents.
+As such, PGE is committed to providing our employees with resources and safety training programs that reduce or eliminate personal and economic loss associated with injuries and health hazards.

 PGE maintains a stringent safety program consisting of monthly safety training meetings and oversight provided by PGE’s Safety & Human Performance Manager.